cdktf/cdktf-provider-snowflake/API.md

 - *Type:* string

+Private Key for username+private-key auth.
+Cannot be used with `browser_auth` or `password`.
+Can be source from `SNOWFLAKE_PRIVATE_KEY` environment variable.

-Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/snowflake#private_key SnowflakeProvider#private_key}.
+Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/snowflake#private_key SnowflakeProvider#private_key}

 ---